fruitsaladchan/fruitsaladchan/README.md

 - Studying for CCNA

-- Running Arch + Hyprland on laptop, Windows 10ltsc on main pc, Proxmox on main server
+- Running nixos + Hyprland on laptop, Windows 10ltsc on pc, Proxmox on server

-- Reading Kagurabachi and opm rn

 </p>